Jack Robinson (anarchist)

-Jack Robinson (1913 – 20 March 1983) was an English anarchist activist and editor of the paper Freedom.
+Jack Robinson (1913 – 20 March 1983) was an English anarchist, activist, and editor of the paper Freedom.

 Biography

 Robinson was born in 1913 in Birmingham.

-A conscientious objector, during the World War II he worked in an epileptic colony because he was a nurse by training.
-He also took part in a medical experiment living on a diet which caused scurvy, but in fact he earned a good part of his living as a book trader.
-And his purchase of the tenancy linked to Albert Meltzer’s Wooden Shoe Press was the premise of the long dispute between Meltzer and Vernon Richards.

-He worked alongside Lilian Wolfe and Mary Canipa in the Freedom Bookshop.
-Robinson contributed articles to Freedom and Anarchy, sometimes anonymously, during the 1970s.
+A conscientious objector and nurse by training, he worked in an epileptic colony during World War II.
+He earned part of his living as a book trader, working alongside Lilian Wolfe and Mary Canipa in the Freedom Bookshop.
+Robinson contributed articles to Freedom and Anarchy, sometimes anonymously, likely during the 1960s and certainly into the 1970s.
 He also contributed under the name Jon Quixote.

-Though he is thought to have had a hand in editorial group through the 60's.
+His discovery that Albert Meltzer’s Wooden Shoe Press was being evicted for unpaid rent was the premise of the long dispute between Meltzer and Vernon Richards.

-Robinson enjoyed active stints, alongside Rooum in the Colne and Nelson Anarchist Group and was a noted non-smoker, a teetotaler and a vegetarian.
+Robinson was active for stints in the Colne and Nelson Anarchist Groups alongside Donald Rooum.
+He was a non-smoker, a teetotaler and a vegetarian.
 Robinson died 20 March 1983, following a stroke two months earlier.